DumanIbrahm/DumanIbrahm/README.md

 ### Hi there I'm Ibrahim👋
 Computer Science & Engineering student at Akdeniz University.

-  - 🌱 I’m currently learning Swift language
+  - 👀 I’m interested in Swift
   - 📫 How to reach me: dumanIbrahm@gmail.com

 ## Technologies, Languages & Tools 🛠